Bolton School Sixth Form Girls

 Currently the AQA specification is studied for A Level.
 There will be three 2 hour papers at the end of Year 13, covering all the content studied in both Year 12 and Year 13.
 Compulsory practical tasks will be integrated into the course and the content of these tasks will be examined in the three written papers.
 There will be a practical skills endorsement as part of the A level.
 At AS level there will be two 1½ hour papers at the end of Year 12 covering all the topics studied in Year 12, including questions on practical work.

+An enjoyment of and an interest in Chemistry.
+A minimum of a Grade 7 in Chemistry and in Combined Science (Trilogy or Synergy) Grade 7-7.
 N.B.
-Any internal candidates who have taken the Double Award in Years 10/11 should discuss taking the AS with the Head of Chemistry before a firm decision to opt for Chemistry is made.
+Any candidate who has taken the Combined Science Award at GCSE, should discuss taking AS with the Head of Chemistry before a firm decision to opt for Chemistry is made.
+Studying Mathematics at A Level is highly desirable and recommended.

 How will I study?